Stability Is a Phase, Not a Promise

 Spain enforces control transfer quietly.

-In Spain, stability bias creates risk when people design plans for a static present, allowing quiet structural change to accumulate until adjustment becomes urgent and expensive.
+In Spain, stability bias creates risk when people design plans for a static present, allowing quiet structural change to accumulate until adjustment becomes urgent and expensive - especially where exit planning preserves dignity but is delayed until options narrow.

 That is the stability illusion.